aws-samples/eks-blueprints-for-terraform-workshop/content/020_Prereq/020-argocd-capabilities.md

 ### 1. What is it?

-EKS managed ArgoCD capability where AWS handles the operational overhead of running ArgoCD for you.
+EKS managed ArgoCD capability where AWS handles the operational overhead of running ArgoCD.

 ### 2. Key Benefits: